rgrannell1/kea/BUGS.md

 - [ ] #3 testthat issue: expect_equal(xSplit('.', 'ab'), c('a', 'b'))
 - [ ] #8 replace the parameter name 'f' with something more descriptive (closure?).
 - [ ] #9 several benchmarks will throw errors; for example xArity has type function -> int, but it will be given a collection.
 This needs to be fixed eventually.
 - [ ] #10 move all tests over to property based testing.
+Contingent on me writing a decent generator combinator library first.
+- [ ] #11 rename all predicates to pred, functions to fn, collections to ?

 ### Done: